-Even in the conditions encountered here, where moderate SO_2 column densities (below $\sim 2000 \, \text{ppmm}$) were found and the volcanic plume was generally translucent, the DOAS-derived calibration will be considerably more accurate than calibrating with cells.
+Even in the conditions encountered here, where moderate SO_2 column densities (below ~ 2000 ppmm) were found and the volcanic plume was generally translucent, the DOAS-derived calibration will be considerably more accurate than calibrating with cells.
 It is important to keep in mind, however, that aside from applying an empirical distance correction, the complex radiative transfer of the scene has not been dealt with explicitly.
 Therefore, this method will also fail in the case of very high SO_2 column densities (~ several thousand ppmm) and visibly opaque plumes.
 In such conditions, taking complex radiative transfer into account in an explicit manner when evaluating the DOAS data would be necessary (Kern et al., 2012b).
 In combination with a sophisticated DOAS retrieval technique, the integration of a DOAS spectrometer into the camera instrument would then allow a reasonable estimate of SO2 distributions, even under extreme SO2 conditions and highly opaque plumes.

-After the SO_2 camera data was consistently calibrated with the DOAS, a significant variability in the SO_2 emission rate was still found.
-We measured average SO_2 emission rates from Popocatépetl Volcano of between 4 and $14.3\,\mathrm{kg\,s}^{-1}$ for the three days of observation.
+The difference in the mean emission rate, resulting from the different calibration methods, varied between 6 and 25% on the different days.
+After the SO2 camera data was consistently calibrated with the DOAS, a significant variability in the SO2 emission rate was still found.
+We measured average SO2 emission rates from Popocatépetl Volcano of between 5.7 and 15 kg s^{-1} for the three days of observation.
+On two of the measurement days, the plume was partly hidden behind the volcano, in this case, even a careful calibration does not allow accurate emission rate measurements.
 Although the plume was not always in full sight and these values therefore represent conservative estimates, the variability in emission rates was also apparent when the plume was in full view, as was the case on 1 March 2011.
-On this day alone, emission rates ranged from 4.5 and $23\,\mathrm{kg\,s}^{-1}$, with large variations occurring on time scales of minutes.
+On this day alone, emission rates ranged from 4.5 and 23 kg s^{-1} , with large variations occurring on time scales of minutes.

-This high variability of SO_2 emissions at Popocatépetl Volcano is not unique and has in fact been observed at many other volcanoes around the world.
-Although the processes that cause this variability are not yet well understood, the SO_2 camera for the first time allows us to capture these fluctuations at high temporal resolution.
+This high variability of SO2 emissions at Popocatépetl Volcano is not unique and has in fact been observed at many other volcanoes around the world.
+Although the processes that cause this variability are not yet well understood, the SO2 camera allows for us to capture these fluctuations at high temporal resolution.
 It therefore represents a very promising technique for volcano monitoring and systems research.
-However, we have shown that the accuracy of such UV imaging instrumentation is significantly determined by the ability to obtain an accurate calibration with regard to SO_2 sensitivity.
-For this, the integration of a narrow field of view DOAS spectrometer is of immense value.
-It enables a dynamic calibration under the actual measurement conditions, avoids technical issues associated with placing gas cells into the light path, allows the identification of aerosol scattering effects, and can therefore be considered a key element in the SO_2 camera system.
+However, we have shown that the accuracy of such UV imaging instrumentation is significantly determined by the ability to obtain an accurate calibration with regard to SO2 sensitivity.
+For this, the integration of a narrow field-of-view DOAS spectrometer is of immense value.
+It enables a dynamic calibration under the actual measurement conditions, avoids technical issues associated with placing gas cells into the light path, allows the identification of aerosol scattering effects, and can therefore be considered a key element in the SO2 camera system.